 - A: Accuracy.
 Items with greater than 80% accuracy are considered High (H), between 50% and 80% are considered Medium (M), and below 50% are considered Low (L).
 The basis is the Actual to Forecast Accuracy calculation below.

 - Actual Demand: Used during the Accuracy calculation.
 Displays the actual independent demand of the item over the items lead time or the last 5 weeks, whichever is greater.
+Is updated when classification analysis is run.

 - Forecast Demand: Used during the Accuracy calculation.
 Displays the planned independent demand of the item over the items lead time or the last 5 weeks, whichever is greater.
+The value is updated when when the analysis is run and when you run a forecast and when you upload one.

 - Act to Forecast Accuracy: Accuracy measure of independent forecasted demand versus actual demand over an items lead time or 5 weeks whichever is greater.
 This analysis is focused on lead time accuracy over period to period accuracy since the lead time is the basis for the quantity that needs to be ordered.
 The basis for this calculation is the forecast.
 The calculation is: (1-(ABS(Actual-Forecast))/Forecast))*100